bowtie-io/springboard/contest-format.md

 title: "Rules + Format"
 ---

 Springboard is not a hackathon, it's a shipathon.
-We want you to show up with an API, app concept, or full blow application and walk away with a working MVP.
+We want you to show up with an API, app concept, or full blown application and walk away with a working MVP.
 The format and rules for this inaugural competition are pretty loose (_it's a prototype!_), but are defined as follows:

 ## Springboard 2015 Format:

 The contest takes place over two weeks with two distinct events - Kickoff and Demo Day.
 Participants need to complete a team registration prior to Jan 30th in order to participate.
-Teams (1-3 people, 30 teams Max) will compete by launching their own projects on ⋈ BowTie's frontend hosting platform.
+Teams (1-3 people, 30 teams max) will compete by launching their own projects on ⋈ BowTie's frontend hosting platform.

 Participation is FREE, and ⋈ BowTie assumes no ownership of your project.
 We just want to help you get out the door.
 The contest is our way of getting invaluable feedback on our own MVP.